It's my pleasure to share my modeling clay recipes with you.

 You need only about 15 minutes to make this type of dough.
 However, this quick and easy clay may not dry fast depends on the humidity level and climate in your home country.

 This type of modeling material will dry hard like stone after sometimes.
 It's easy to make but the texture won't be as smooth as others.
 You may need to use sand paper sheet to make the surface smooth so you can paint it.
-Ideal for hanging decorations for Christmas tree, etc.
+This is good for hanging decorations for Christmas tree, as well as figurine.

 I love cold porcelain clay.
 Compared to other recipes, this clay has the most variations.
 I tried more than 10 type of recipes and finally settle down with my own mixtures.